Adityaraj32/Your-Next-Palidrome/README.md

-# Your-Next-Palidrome
+# Your-Next-Palindrome
-This program will tell what will be the next Palidrome of the given number
+This program will tell what will be the next Palindrome of the given number